 Hello.
 My name is Paul Mathews.
 I’m a 45-year-old British writer who gave up his 9-to-5 job in London in the summer of 2015 to write comedy-thriller novels.

 After a year of procrastination, good-living, occasional writing, editing and daydreaming, I published my first novel, We Have Lost The President, in July 2016.
-Since then, I’ve surprised myself and many others – as well as annoyed several people – by publishing three more novels, with a fifth on the way in spring 2018.
+Since then, I’ve surprised myself and many others – as well as annoyed several people – by publishing four more novels.
+And there’s more to come.

 But we British don’t enjoy blowing own our trumpets too much, so let’s delve deep into my past (well, the bits of it I can remember) and tell you a bit more about me.

 Before I gave up my job for a life of writing, I worked as a Government press officer for 16 years – generally avoiding emails, answering phones or any kind of contact whatsoever with journalists.
 That was so I could concentrate on the creative bits, such as writing news releases and features.
 When I wasn’t doing that, I was telling jokes, making people laugh and dreaming of a life that didn’t involve 100+ emails a day, photocopiers that kept jamming and phones that didn’t stop ringing.